Colombia: World Cup 2014 Team Preview

 Colombia finished second behind Argentina in the CONMEBOL qualifying phase and they are well worth their lofty world ranking of fourth.

-Jose Pekerman has managed to mould a host of high calibre attacking players into a system that facilities some enthralling play.
-Falcao is the team’s biggest name, no doubt, but he is joined by a group of stellar attacking players that Los Cafeteros are set to unleash on the world stage this summer.
+Jose Pekerman has managed to mould a host of high calibre attacking players into a system that facilitates some enthralling play.
+Falcao is the team’s biggest name, but he misses out due to injury.
+But in his place, there is a group of stellar attacking players that Los Cafeteros are set to unleash on the world stage this summer.

 Slowly but surely, this team have developed into a side look a bit like the real deal.
 Not only did they comfortably qualify from their group, but they have beaten some top class opposition in friendly games too – most notably when they travelled to Europe and beat Belgium on their own patch.

-This team is brimming with pacey, powerful and intricate talent and the supreme predatory instincts of Falcao mean they can nick results even when they aren’t playing that well.
+This team is brimming with pacey, powerful and intricate talent and predatory instincts of the likes of Jackson Martinez and Carlos Bacca mean they can nick results even when they aren’t playing that well.

 If they can keep the aforementioned XI in shape this summer, they’re match almost every team.
 Factor in the conditions – which will have little bearing on this Colombia team – and it means they could be a dark horse for the title.